ADmad/cakephp-social-auth/README.md

     // Login page URL.
 In case of auth failure user is redirected to login
     // page with "error" query string var.
     'loginUrl' => '/users/login',
-    // URL string or array to redirect to after authentication.
+    // URL to redirect to after authentication (string or array).
     'loginRedirect' => '/',
     // Boolean indicating whether user identity should be returned as entity.
     'userEntity' => false,